ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

     + User name: ...
     + Password: ...

-+ Various terminal applications are available for all major operating systems, such as:
+Various terminal applications are available for all major operating systems.
+Examples include:
     + macOS: built-in macOS [Terminal](https://support.apple.com/guide/terminal/welcome/mac) or [iTerm2](https://iterm2.com/).
     + Windows: provide same information in a terminal application like [MobaXterm](http://mobaxterm.mobatek.net/) ([Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) is outdated and not recommended anymore).
 [Here](https://mobaxterm.mobatek.net/demo.html) is an annimated usage introduction for MobaXterm.
     + Linux: a wide range of Terminal applications is available for Linux.
 Usually, the default versions available on most Linux distributions will be sufficient.
     + ChromeOS: after enabling Linux apps on Chromebooks or Chromeboxes one use the default terminal that is similar to those on Linux systems.

-+ For remote X11 graphics display support, XQuartz needs to be running in the background on macOS system, which can be downloaded from [here](https://www.xquartz.org/) (also see video [here](https://www.youtube.com/watch?v=uS4zTqfwSSQ)).
+On macOS systems, users need to run XQuartz in the background to enable X11 graphics display support.
+XQuartz can be downloaded from [here](https://www.xquartz.org/) (also see video [here](https://www.youtube.com/watch?v=uS4zTqfwSSQ)).

-+ Additional login information can be found on the corresponding HPCC manuals:
+Additional login information can be found on the following HPCC manuals:

     + Duo Multifactor Authenication: [here](https://hpcc.ucr.edu/manuals/hpc_cluster/login/#secure-authentication)
     + SSH Keys: [here](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/)